 Revelstoke’s Garbage Collection and Wildlife Attractant Bylaw No. 2178 (2017) is a bylaw that describes the collection, removal and disposal of garbage, and requires citizens to manage wildlife attractants.

-Under the new amendments to the British Columbia Wildlife Act, it is an offense for people in B.C. to feed dangerous wildlife (bears, cougars, coyotes, and wolves) or disobey orders to remove and clean up food, food waste, or other substances that can attract dangerous wildlife to their premises.
+Under the British Columbia Wildlife Act, it is an offense for people in B.C. to feed dangerous wildlife (bears, cougars, coyotes, and wolves) or disobey orders to remove and clean up food, food waste, or other substances that can attract dangerous wildlife to their premises.
 Conservation Officers may issue a written dangerous wildlife protection order that requires “the removal or containment of attractants.”
 If people fail to comply with the order they could face a heavy penalty.
 Here is an excerpt from the Act.

 British Columbia Wildlife Act [RSBC 1996] Chapter 488